-Fund financial statements: A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-This is a state mandated uniform system and chart of accounts for all Kentucky public school districts utilizing the MUNIS administrative software.
+Fund financial statements.
+A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
+The State has mandated a uniform system (MUNIS administrative software) and chart of accounts for all Kentucky public school districts.
 The District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the District can be divided into two categories: governmental funds and proprietary funds.
-The primary proprietary fund is our daycare and food service operations.
-All other activities of the district are included in the governmental funds.
+All of the funds of the District can be divided into three categories: governmental, proprietary, and fiduciary funds.
+The District's only proprietary fund is food service operations.
+Fiduciary funds account for activities of student groups and programs.
+All other activities of the District are included in the governmental funds.

-The basic fund financial statements can be found on pages 12 - 22 of this report.
+The fund financial statements can be found on pages 12 - 20 of this report.

-Notes to the financial statements: The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 23 - 52 of this report.
+Notes to the financial statements.
+The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
+The notes to the financial statements can be found on pages 21 - 48 of this report.